Prenuptial Agreements - Answers To Your Most Frequently Asked Questions

 In the event the parties draft their own prenup and get divorced, the divorce judge will look to the statute to see if the prenup complies – in most cases, the prenup does not meet the strict standards of the statutes and will be deemed unenforceable.

 Simply, having a prenup drafted by an Nevada prenup attorney ensures that the agreement is sound and complies with the law.

-Can we change the terms of the prenup later
+Can we change the terms of the prenup later if something changes?